Life After Cancer: What Is a Cancer Survivorship Care Plan?

-Ensuring that you are in regular contact with your healthcare providers as needed
+Make sure that you follow-up with your healthcare providers as needed

-Making sure you are treated for physical and emotional side effects
+Make sure you are treated for physical and emotional side effects that are common after cancer care

-Helping you make healthy lifestyle changes so you can manage or prevent problems
+Make healthy life choices so you can handle or even prevent future health problems

-Helping reduce your risk of needing emergency room care or a hospital stay
+Reduce your risk of needing emergency care or a hospital stay

 Do I need a survivorship care plan?